 Hasan Kwame Jeffries: I’m Dr. Hasan Kwame Jeffries, associate professor of history at The Ohio State University, and your host for Teaching Hard History.

-- Teaching Tolerance, The Forgotten Slavery of Our Ancestors (film)
+- Learning for Justice, The Forgotten Slavery of Our Ancestors (film)

 - Alice Qannik Glenn, Coffee & Quaq (podcast)